ericwbailey/ericwbailey.website/source/writing/spear-phishing-with-slackbot-for-fun-and-profit.md

 ## Now what?

 We now have our target’s Slack password, which lets us access anything in Slack they have access to.
-A lot of people don’t use a unique password for each service, so we could also try logging into other services to see what works.
+A lot of people don’t use unique passwords, so we could also try logging into other services to see what works.

 If your attempt doesn’t work, you can always claim you were part of a security training initiative, thank your target to make them feel good about themselves, and wait to try again with someone else.

 ## Won't this get you fired?

+A thing companies must contend with is the idea that applicants are trying to get access, not get a career.
 Corporate espionage is very real.
-A thing companies must contend with is the idea that applicants are trying to get access, not get a career.

-In addition, The Great Resignation has made it a job-seeker’s market, one where I’m willing to bet a lot of applications are rushed through and a lot of internal vetting processes have deteriorated.
+In addition, The Great Resignation has made it a job-seeker’s market, one where I’m willing to bet a lot of applications are rushed through and a lot of internal vetting processes have deteriorated (HR folks are also quitting en-masse).

 ## What about non-work Slacks?

-They exist, and many of them have a huge number of members.
+They exist, and many of them have hundreds, if not thousands of members.
 This is another tempting target if you do a little homework beforehand.

 ## What Slack can do about it

 A few things!

-### Show the full name on a profile preview
+### Show the display name on a profile preview

 Make this information one level deep, not two.
 I can understand that there’s a lot of competing priorities for this piece of UI, but I think it’s a relatively easy lift that could do a lot of good.